 World War I and World War II damaged the European economy.
-During the Cold War, central and eastern European states came under the control of the Soviet Union, forming COMECON (Council for Mutual Economic Assistance), and those that remained free-market states were given a large amount of aid by the United States.
+During the Cold War, central and eastern European states came under the Soviet Union's control, forming COMECON (Council for Mutual Economic Assistance).
+Those that remained free-market states were given a large amount of aid in the United States.
 The western European states linked their economies together, forming the beginnings of the European Union and increasing border trade.
 This helped them to rapidly improve their economies, while the COMECON countries were still struggling.

-Moldova is the poorest country in Europe with a GDP per capita of $2,289.
-Part of the USSR, Moldova faced political instability, economic decline, trade obstacles, and other hardships following the Soviet Union’s collapse in 1991.
-Factors contributing to poverty in the country include lack of large-scale industrialization, food insecurity, economic collapse during the transition into a market economy, and errors in social policy among other things.
-Despite being the poorest country in Europe, Moldova has been making progress with the percentage of the population living below the national poverty line decreasing from 30.2% to 9.6% between 2006 and 2015.
+Moldova is the poorest country in Europe, with a GDP per capita of $2,289.
+Part of the USSR, Moldova faced political instability, economic decline, trade obstacles, and other hardships following the Soviet Union's collapse in 1991.
+Factors contributing to poverty in the country include lack of large-scale industrialization, food insecurity, economic collapse during the transition into a market economy, and errors in social policy, among other things.
+Despite being the poorest country in Europe, Moldova made recent progress, with the percentage of the population living below the national poverty line decreasing from 30.2% to 9.6% between 2006 and 2015.

 With a per capita GDP of $2,639, Ukraine is the second-poorest country in Europe.
-Ukraine had the second-largest economy in the USSR; however, after its collapse, Ukraine had difficulty transitioning into a market economy, sending much of the population in poverty.
-Some of Ukraine’s continuing issues that contribute to its poverty are government corruption, Russian aggression (specifically Russia’s illegal seizure of Crimea in 2014), and weak infrastructure.
+Ukraine had the second-largest economy in the USSR; however, after its collapse, Ukraine had difficulty transitioning into a market economy, sending much of the population into poverty.
+Some of Ukraine's continuing issues contributing to its poverty are government corruption, Russian aggression (specifically Russia's illegal seizure of Crimea in 2014), and weak infrastructure.

 Kosovo has a per capita GDP of $3,893, making it the third-poorest country in Europe.
 Kosovo is a partially recognized state that declared itself independent from Serbia in 2008.
 About 30% of Kosovo's population falls below the poverty, meaning that about 550,000 people live in poverty.
 Additionally, Kosovo has an extremely high unemployment rate of 34.8% as of 2016, with a majority of families earning less than 500 Euros per month.

 Albania has a GDP per capita of $4,537.
-After the disintegration of the USSR in the 1990s, Albania shifted from a socialist economy to a capitalist market economy.
-Although it is the fourth-poorest country in Europe, its economy is constantly improving due in large part to its rich natural resources, such as oil, natural gas, and minerals including iron, coal, and limestone.
+After the USSR's disintegration in the 1990s, Albania shifted from a socialist economy to a capitalist market economy.
+Although it is the fourth-poorest country in Europe, its economy is continually improving due largely to its rich natural resources, such as oil, natural gas, and minerals, including iron, coal, and limestone.

 5. Bosnia and Herzegovina

 Bosnia and Herzegovina has a GDP per capita of $5,674.
 The largest cause of poverty in Bosnia is its legacy of war.
-Before the war and genocide, Bosnia was classified as a middle-income country and after the conflict that occurred between 1992-1995, the country has not bounced back after over 20 years.
+Before the war and genocide, Bosnia was classified as a middle-income country, and after the conflict between 1992-1995, the country has not bounced back after over 20 years.
 Additionally, working-age men were the largest group to perish during the war, causing one-in-four households to be headed by women.
-This causes families to fall into poverty because women are a smaller percentage of the workforce and often get paid less than men do.
+This causes families to fall into poverty because women are a smaller percentage of the workforce and often get paid less than men.

 6. North Macedonia